MHCommunity/mousehunt-improved/docs/better-quests.md

 - **Anywhere Library Assignments**: Lets you open the Library Assignments popup from anywhere by clicking the quests tab (when you don't have a current assignment).
 - **Assignment Details**: Shows the cost, reward, and a direct link to [MHWiki](https://mhwiki.hitgrab.com/wiki/index.php) for each assignment.
 - **M400 Helper**: Adds a helper tool to quickly travel to the next location for the M400 assignment.
+- **Linked M400 Objectives**: Mice named in M400 assignment goals get hover cards and open the mouse view when clicked.
 - **Concise Progress Display**: Makes task progress displays shorter and easier to read.

 ## Options